Tones Prefer Company! – A New Way to Practice Chinese Tones

 2. Similarly, the true rhythm of spoken Chinese emerges as the tones are combined with one another.

 I realized early on in my Mandarin studies that it is helpful to learn to pronounce pairs of tones.
 All the words that use a particular tone combination have the same sound pattern.
-And these sound patterns can be stacked together to form fluent phrases and sentences of any length.
+These sound patterns can be stacked together to form fluent phrases and sentences of any length.

 Next time someone asks you about the tones in Mandarin, instead of the old standby (mā má mǎ mà), why not give this slightly more complex – and more fun – example using tone combinations: